kortiz75/arcade-game/README.md

 # Arcade Game

+## Purpose of Project

+To use object-oriented programming to add a number of entities to the game, including the player characters and enemies, to recreate the classic arcade game Frogger.

 ### Starting Game on GitHub
 1. Navigate to http://kortiz75.github.io/arcade-game to open up the game site
 2. Use directional arrows to move the player